aljoxo/Arisen/ApotheosisChangelog.md

  - Fixed issue with Vampire Eyes not being correctly given to the player.
  - Fixed issue with Vampire Lords and Werewolves being invisible upon transformation.
  - Fixed issue with unique dragons having their names overridden.
+ - Fixed Bound Weapon perks not being applied to Bound Weapons added by New Armoury.
+ - Fixed invisible furniture in the College of Winterhold.
  - Optimized some .nifs from Fluffworks - Skyrim Immersive Creatures Patch.
  - Rebuilt Nemesis due to updating SCAR and Jumping Attack.
  - Reran Synthesis due to updating EasyNPC.